Cardinals vs. Twins Player Props Betting Odds

-Player props can be found for Carlos Correa and Nolan Arenado, among others, when the Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Tuesday at 7:45 PM ET.
+Player prop bet odds for Carlos Correa, Nolan Arenado and others are available when the Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Wednesday (at 7:45 PM ET).

 Bet on this matchup or its props with BetMGM!